Roscoe Pound: Early life and education

-Pound was born in Lincoln, Nebraska, to Stephen Bosworth Pound and Laura Pound.
-His sister was the noted linguist and folklorist, Louise Pound.
+Pound was born on October 27, 1870, in Lincoln, Nebraska, to Stephen Bosworth Pound and Laura Pound.
+His sister was the noted linguist and folklorist Louise Pound.
 Pound studied botany at the University of Nebraska in Lincoln, where he became a member of the Acacia Fraternity.
 He received his bachelor's degree in 1888 and his master's degree in 1889.
 In 1889 he began the study of law; he spent one year at Harvard but never received a law degree.
 Following his year at Harvard, he returned to Nebraska where he passed the bar without a law degree.
 He received the first PhD in botany from the University of Nebraska in 1898.
 From 1899 to 1907, he taught law on the faculty of the University of Nebraska College of Law.

 Career

 In 1903, Pound became dean of the University of Nebraska College of Law.
 He was elected to the American Academy of Arts and Sciences in 1911.
 That same year, he began teaching at Harvard and in 1916 became dean of Harvard Law School and served in that role until 1937.
 He wrote "Spurious Interpretation" in 1907, Outlines of Lectures on Jurisprudence in 1914, The Spirit of the Common Law in 1921, Law and Morals in 1924, and Criminal Justice in America in 1930.

 In 1908 he was part of the founding editorial staff of the first comparative law journal in the United States, the Annual Bulletin of the Comparative Law Bureau of the American Bar Association.
 In 1909, he taught at the University of Chicago Law School.
 Although it is not often remembered now, Pound was a Roman law scholar.
 He taught that subject at Nebraska, Northwestern and Harvard.
-Pound was sufficiently adept at Latin to translate Roman law into English for a sourcebook he used for those classes, and he was said by Professor Joseph Henry Beale to have "brought the spirit of Roman law to Harvard."
-Pound was also the founder of the movement for "sociological jurisprudence," an influential critic of the U.S. Supreme Court's "liberty of contract" (freedom of contract) line of cases, symbolized by Lochner v.
+Pound was sufficiently adept at Latin to translate Roman law into English for a sourcebook he used for those classes, and he was said by Professor Joseph Henry Beale to have "brought the spirit of Roman law to Harvard".
+Pound was also the founder of the movement for "sociological jurisprudence", an influential critic of the U.S. Supreme Court's "liberty of contract" (freedom of contract) line of cases, symbolized by Lochner v.
 New York (1905), and one of the early leaders of the movement for American Legal Realism, which argued for a more pragmatic and public-interested interpretation of law and a focus on how the legal process actually occurred, as opposed to (in his view) the arid legal formalism which prevailed in American jurisprudence at the time.
-According to Pound, these jurisprudential movements advocated "the adjustment of principles and doctrines to the human conditions they are to govern rather than to assumed first principles."
+According to Pound, these jurisprudential movements advocated "the adjustment of principles and doctrines to the human conditions they are to govern rather than to assumed first principles".
 While Pound was dean, law school registration almost doubled, but his standards were so rigorous that one-third of those matriculated did not receive degrees.
 Among these were many of the great political innovators of the New Deal years.